dkandalov/dkandalov.github.io/_posts/2020-05-26-intellij-settings.md

        (in the latest versions of IJ it can only be set in Registry using `ide.settings.move.mouse.on.default.button`)
      - disable `Allow merging buttons on dialogs`<br/>
        (in the latest versions of IJ it can only be set in Registry using `ide.allow.merge.buttons`)
+     - disable `System Settings > Updates > Show What's New in the editor after an IDE update`

 ### IDE Registry
 Use `Find Action` and search for "Registry...":